jongpie/NebulaLogger/docs/plugin-framework/LoggerSObjectHandlerPlugin.md

 #### `LoggerSObjectHandlerPlugin()`

-## All instances of `LoggerSObjectHandlerPlugin` are dynamically created, which requires aparameterless constructor
+## All instances of `LoggerSObjectHandlerPlugin` are dynamically created, which requires a parameterless constructor

 ### Methods